Red-capped plover

-The red-capped plover (Charadrius ruficapillus), also known as the red-capped dotterel, is a small species of plover.
+The red-capped plover (Anarhynchus ruficapillus), also known as the red-capped dotterel, is a small species of plover.

 It breeds in Australia.
 This species is closely related to (and sometimes considered conspecific with) the Kentish plover, Javan plover, and white-fronted plover.

 Description

 Red-capped plovers have a white forehead and underparts.
 Their upperparts are mainly grey-brown.
 Adult males have a rufous or reddish-brown crown and hindneck.
 Adult females have a paler rufous and grey-brown crown and hindneck, with a pale loreal stripe.
 The upperwing of Charadrius ruficapillus shows dark brown remiges (flight feathers) and primary covert feathers with a white wingbar in flight.
 Its length is 14–16 cm (5.5–6.3 in) and its wingspan is 27–34 cm (10.6–13.4 in); it weighs 35–40 g (1.2–1.4 oz).

 Breeding plumage shows a red-brown crown and nape with black margins.
 Non-breeding plumage is duller and lacks the black margins.